SumayyaPanju/GravityGym/testing.md

 **<summary>Samsung Internet...</summary>**

 Samsung Internet is a mobile phone browser.
 Attempts were made to download [BlueStacks](https://www.bluestacks.com).
 Blue Stacks is a windows application where android applications can work.
 Although the download and installation was successful, the applications would not run smoothly.
-Hence, for this part of the testing, samsung internet browser compatibility cannot be tested.
+Hence, for this part of the testing, Samsung internet browser compatibility cannot be tested.

 </details>